sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 `subject_type`
 > For cases where correlation of End-User's activities across Clients is not appropriate, the `subject_type` parameter MUST be set to `pairwise`.
 In other cases, the use of `pairwise` is RECOMMENDED unless the use of public identifiers is required.

+`request_uris`
+> Array of `request_uri` values that are pre-registered by the Client for use at the OpenID Provider.
+Clients that make Authentication Requests using the `request_uri` parameter, MUST only do so via pre-registered `request_uri` values.

 Section 2 of [[OpenID.Dynamic-Registration]] lists all Client Metadata values that are used by OpenID Connect.